Why Survey Your Employees?

 Recently there has been a move away from employee satisfaction surveys and toward employee engagement surveys.
 Satisfied employees may be less likely to leave a company, which will result in lower hiring and training costs… but engaged employees will put forth greater effort at work (known as discretionary effort).
 So, who’s on your team?
 Are they aligned with your mission, vision, and values?
 Are you likely to be getting their very best effort… or the bare minimum it takes to get the job done?
 Questions within our survey will investigate alignment and provide concrete data about the current state of your employees’ hearts and minds.

 It’s hard to grade your organization without knowing where you fall on the engagement spectrum.
 Our normative data, drawn from thousands of surveys done with companies from a variety of industries, lets you know exactly how you compare to others.
 Where our sample size is sufficient, we can also benchmark your organization against industry-specific norms or by organization size.
-One unique benchmark we provide is how you fare relative to others with the same level of engagement measurement experience.
-On average, organizations new to measuring employee engagement have lower engagement scores than those who have measured (and acted upon) engagement before.
-Rest assured: whether you’re a novice at measuring engagement or an old hand, we have the proper set of norms for you.
+Benchmarks will help you understand where you need to focus your efforts on improving engagement, which will to attract and retain top people.

 More Informed Hiring

-If your employees are under-performing, there’s a possibility that you don’t have an engagement problem… you might have a hiring problem!
+If your employees are under-performing, there’s a possibility that you don’t have an engagement problem… you might have a hiring problem.
 Many organizations overemphasize the experience, education, and skills required to perform a particular function.
-In our experience, that’s the bare minimum!
-Engaged employees also exhibit the behaviors and traits necessary for excellence, and those vary from culture to culture.
-We craft custom questions for you designed to learn the attitudes and approaches your top performers bring to the table.
-Added to our standard questionnaire and put through our rigorous process of analysis, this data provides a roadmap for hiring your future “superstars.”
+However, engaged employees also exhibit the behaviors and traits necessary for excellence, and those vary from culture to culture.
+We craft custom questions for you designed to learn the attitudes and approaches your top performers bring to the table, and provide data on how to hire to better fit your culture.